Is Avocado Low-Carb

-Are avocados keto-friendly? carbs in avocado
+Are avocados keto-friendly?
+Carbs in avocado

 What’s the verdict?
 Is avocado low-carb?
 The answer is… maybe.